"Annie Jennings PR does a wonderful job of grasping the essence of the story and finding exactly the right people."

 The radio, TV, print and online media outlets and the producers like to review the author's bio.
 The like to see an established media bio with a rich history of the author appearing on other top notch media outlets.
 And they like when you prove it with links to the media mentions.
 Sometimes a print on demand author or a self-published author may not have a platform built up in the areas they need for a positive media evaluation.
 Even the author's social media matters and of course the quality and age of the website.
 But don't worry, even if you are in start up mode.
 Our firm, Annie Jennings PR, works with all levels of authors mentoring them on their way up the media ladder.

+Well, it is not as easy as may authors would like due to the number of other authors who are pitching the media at the same time.
 The idea of pitching yourself to the media is high stress.
 First you have to get through to the person you are calling and have your pitch developed so you can move right through it.
 Nowadays, it's almost impossible to even get your phone call to the media answered.
 Everyone is just so busy.
 But keep this in mind if you do get through to your media contact: Your pitch call is an audition.
 If you sound shy, uncertain and stumble over your words, the producer will think you will be shy, uncertain and stumble over your words on the air and will not book you.
 They many even have to hang up as they already know you are not right for their media outlets.
 Your successful strategy depends upon your development of strong presentation and communication skills and a certainty within yourself that you would make a great guest.

 When in doubt, hire a PR firm.
 Seriously, if you doubt that you are ready for media your concerns will show in your presentation style and the media can sense this and avoid working with you.
 Preparation, practice and media training can help you tremendously.
 Our PR firm mentors you all the way to as far up the media success ladder you can go.
 And why not?
 We want to see you succeed.
 We want you to enjoy every minute of your publicity outreach.
 We love when you are successful.